qianqian121/nd013/project_traffic_sign/traffic-signs/writeup.md

 * The size of test set is ?
 * The shape of a traffic sign image is ?
 * The number of unique classes/labels in the data set is ?

+Number of training examples = 34799

+Number of testing examples = 12630

+Image data shape = (32, 32, 3)

+Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.